-There are also some other restrictions and policies to keep in mind.
-Thailand has issued health and safety standards for the public to follow that may sound familiar: standing at least 1 meter away from others, avoiding touching your face, wearing a mask in public places, etc.
+There are some other restrictions and policies to keep in mind.
+Thailand has issued health and safety standards for the public to follow that may sound familiar: standing at least 1 meter away from others, avoiding touching your face, wearing a mask in public places (indoors and outdoors), etc.

-While travel around Thailand is looking good, traveling to another country isn’t realistic right now.
+While travel around Thailand is looking good to certain areas, traveling to another country isn’t realistic right now.

-Remember how there’s currently a 14-day quarantine upon arrival in Thailand?
-If volunteers left the country they would need to quarantine for 14 days after returning, not including quarantine time in the country they would be traveling to.
-We’ll be updating this as it changes, but don’t plan on being able to leave the country for vacations.
+Remember how there’s currently a quarantine upon arrival in Thailand?
+If volunteers left the country they would need to quarantine after returning, not including quarantine time in the country they would be traveling to.
+So traveling out of the country and then back for a vacation isn’t possible now.